Love on the Dole (film)

 Love on the Dole is a 1941 British drama film starring Deborah Kerr and Clifford Evans.
 It was adapted from the novel of the same name by Walter Greenwood.
 It was the first English-made feature film to show English police wielding batons against a crowd.
+It is the best known film of director John Baxter and one of the best known from British National Pictures.

 Plot

-The film is set in Hanky Park, part of Salford, in 1930 at the height of the Great Depression.
+It is 1930, at the height of the Great Depression.
+The Hardcastle family live in Hankey Park, part of Salford.
+Mr Hardcastle is a coalminer; his son, Harry, is an apprentice at a local engineering firm and Sally, his daughter, works at a cotton mill.

-The film centres on the Hardcastle family.
-Mr Hardcastle is a miner; his son, Harry, is an apprentice at a local engineering firm and Sally, his daughter, works at a cotton mill.
+Mr Hardcastle's mine is put on a three-day week.

-As the depression takes hold, Mr Hardcastle's mine is put on a three-day week and Harry becomes unemployed when his apprenticeship ends.
+Harry wins £22 on his winning thruppence treble bet.
+Bookmaker Sam Grundy pays up without any trouble.
+At his father's suggestion, he takes his girlfriend Helen to the seaside resort of Blackpool on a holiday.

-The family’s plight is made worse by reductions in means tested unemployment benefits (the dole), whilst the unexpected pregnancy of Harry’s girlfriend, Helen, causes further tensions.
+Harry becomes unemployed when his apprenticeship ends.
+The family’s plight is made worse by reductions in means tested unemployment benefits (the dole), whilst Helen's unexpected pregnancy causes further tensions.

-Sally is courting factory worker and Labour Party activist Larry Meath, but their marriage plans are put in doubt when Larry loses his job.
+Sally is courted by factory worker and Labour Party activist Larry Meath but their marriage plans are put in doubt when Larry loses his job.
 Larry is fatally injured when he tries to restore calm in a clash with the police during an unemployment march.
-Sally, reluctantly at first, becomes the mistress of a wealthy local bookmaker to help keep her unemployed family.
+Sally reluctantly becomes Grundy's mistress to help keep her unemployed family.